brahms116/processMyFace/README.md

 ## Caveats

-For demo and personal use, not very refined, only works on MacOs currently I think.
+For demo and personal use, not very refined, very hacky, uses a log file to store the stdout of processes, so please don't blow out your storage by having lots of stdout.
+Only works on MacOs currently I think :(